 - 7.2.2 In order to be awarded a classified honours degree, Registered Students are required to: - (a) Achieve the minimum number of credits at each level as specified in Regulation 7.3.1 (b); and - (b) To have achieved an overall mark of at least 40 from a combination of module marks in the proportions as specified in Regulations 7.3.1 (b). - 7.2.3 There is provision for Registered Students on Undergraduate Masters programmes to be awarded a Bachelors (Honours) degree. - 7.2.4 Registered Students in identified PAUs may be subject to Adjusted Regulations.
 The classification system for Adjusted Regulations is detailed in the Code of Practice on Adjusted Regulations and Bachelor's Degrees and the Code of Practice on Adjusted Regulations and Undergraduate Masters Degrees.
-PAUs operating Adjusted Regulations must obtain permission to do so from the University Quality Assurance Committee and ensure that all affected Registered Students are informed. - 7.2.5 Where a Registered Student was previously registered on an Honours degree programme, the Certificate or Diploma of Higher Education awarded will normally have the same title as that programme.
-The title of the award should reflect the content. - 7.2.6 Where a period of study abroad is taken as an equivalent alternative to study that would otherwise have been taken within the University, it must be assessed (normally by the "host" institution) and passed (at least 100 credits), and will contribute to the degree classification, weighted mean mark and grade point average in the same way as the equivalent study undertaken within the University. - 7.2.7 Where a year of study abroad is taken as additional study, it must be assessed (normally by the "host" institution) and passed (at least 100 credits), but it will not contribute to the degree classification, weighted mean mark or grade point average (i.e. it is marked as pass / fail). - 7.2.8 Where a year in industry is taken as part of a degree, it must be assessed (by the University) and passed (at least 100 credits), and will contribute to the degree classification, weighted mean mark and grade point average. - 7.2.9 A Registered Student on a degree apprenticeship programme will need to successfully pass their End Point Assessment (EPA) to be eligible for the award of their Degree.
+PAUs operating Adjusted Regulations must obtain permission to do so from the University's Quality, Enhancement, and Standards Committee (QESC) and ensure that all affected Registered Students are informed. - 7.2.5 Where a Registered Student was previously registered on an Honours degree programme, the Certificate or Diploma of Higher Education awarded will normally have the same title as that programme.
+The title of the award should reflect the content. - 7.2.6 Where a period of study abroad is taken as an equivalent alternative to study that would otherwise have been taken within the University, it must be assessed (normally by the "host" institution) and passed (in line with Regulation 7.3.1 (a)(i)), and will contribute to the degree classification, weighted mean mark and grade point average (in the same way that study undertaken within the University would be). - 7.2.7 Where a year of study abroad is taken as additional study, it must be assessed (normally by the "host" institution) and passed (please see Appendix A, 1.2), but it will not contribute to the degree classification, weighted mean mark or grade point average (i.e. it is marked as pass / fail). - 7.2.8 Where a year in industry is taken as part of a degree, it must be assessed (by the University) and passed (in line with Regulation 7.3.1 (a)(i)), and will contribute to the degree classification, weighted mean mark and grade point average. - 7.2.9 A Registered Student on a degree apprenticeship programme will need to successfully pass their End Point Assessment (EPA) to be eligible for the award of their Degree.
 For degree apprenticeship programmes that are not integrated the EPA will be administered by an external organisation.
 Before the EPA, a Registered Student is required to pass the gateway, where they are assessed to ensure they are ready to undertake the EPA.